Other names: Zanaflex

 Side effects and contraindications

-The most frequent side effects are tiredness, drowsiness, and dry mouth.
+The most frequent side effects are tiredness, drowsiness, dry mouth, changes in heart rate and a decrease in blood pressure.
 Liver function tests should be checked during the first months of treatment.
 Whilst tizanidine can cause muscle weakness, this seems to be significantly less than that caused by other spasticity drugs.

 - Neurology 1994;44(11 Suppl 9):S70-78.
 Summary A double-blind, placebo-controlled trial of tizanidine in treatment of spasticity caused by multiple sclerosis.